-- 1 (18) "Deception" means knowingly to: - 2 (a) create or confirm in another an impression that is false and that the offender does not believe 3 to be true; - 4 (b) fail to correct a false impression that the offender previously has created or confirmed; - 5 (c) prevent another from acquiring information pertinent to the disposition of the property involved; - 6 (d) sell or otherwise transfer or encumber property without disclosing a lien, adverse claim, or 7 other legal impediment to the enjoyment of the property, whether the impediment is or is not of value or is or is 8 not a matter of official record; or - (e) promise performance that the offender does not intend to perform or knows will not be performed.
-Failure to perform, standing alone, is not evidence that the offender did not intend to perform. - 11 (19) "Defamatory matter" means anything that exposes a person or a group, class, or association to 12 hatred, contempt, ridicule, degradation, or disgrace in society or to injury to the person's or its business or 13 occupation. - 14 (20) "Deprive" means: - 15 (a) to withhold property of another: - 16 (i) permanently;
+68th Legislature 2023 Drafter: Sara Hess, (406) 444-4838 PD 0002 1 (18) "Deception" means knowingly to: 2 (a) create or confirm in another an impression that is false and that the offender does not believe to be 3 true; 4 (b) fail to correct a false impression that the offender previously has created or confirmed; 5 (c) prevent another from acquiring information pertinent to the disposition of the property involved; 6 (d) sell or otherwise transfer or encumber property without disclosing a lien, adverse claim, or other 7 legal impediment to the enjoyment of the property, whether the impediment is or is not of value or is or is not a 8 matter of official record; or 9 (e) promise performance that the offender does not intend to perform or knows will not be performed.
+10 Failure to perform, standing alone, is not evidence that the offender did not intend to perform.
+11 (19) "Defamatory matter" means anything that exposes a person or a group, class, or association to 12 hatred, contempt, ridicule, degradation, or disgrace in society or to injury to the person's or its business or 13 occupation.
+14 (20) "Deprive" means: 15 (a) to withhold property of another: 16 (i) permanently; 17 (ii) for such a period as to appropriate a portion of its value; or 18 (iii) with the purpose to restore it only upon payment of reward or other compensation; or

-- 17 (ii) for such a period as to appropriate a portion of its value; or - 18 (iii) with the purpose to restore it only upon payment of reward or other compensation; or - 19 (b) to dispose of the property of another and use or deal with the property so as to make it unlikely 20 that the owner will recover it. - 21 (21) "Deviate sexual relations" means any form of sexual intercourse with an animal. - (22) "Document" means, with respect to offenses involving the medicaid program, any application, claim, form, report, record, writing, or correspondence, whether in written, electronic, magnetic, microfilm, or other form. - (23) "Felony" means an offense in which the sentence imposed upon conviction is death or imprisonment in a state prison for a term exceeding 1 year. - 27 (24) "Forcible felony" means a felony that involves the use or threat of physical force or violence 28 against any individual.
+- 19 (b) to dispose of the property of another and use or deal with the property so as to make it unlikely that 20 the owner will recover it. - (21) "Deviate sexual relations" means any form of sexual intercourse with an animal or dead human 21 22 body. - (22) "Document" means, with respect to offenses involving the medicaid program, any application, claim, form, report, record, writing, or correspondence, whether in written, electronic, magnetic, microfilm, or other form. - (23) "Felony" means an offense in which the sentence imposed upon conviction is death or imprisonment in a state prison for a term exceeding 1 year. - (24) "Forcible felony" means a felony that involves the use or threat of physical force or violence prospective juror.